lordmulder/wma2wav/Readme.txt

 Options:
-  -i <input>   Select input ASF (WMA/WMV) file to read from -o <output>  Select output Wave file to write to, specify "-" for STDOUT -f           Force overwrite of output file (if already exists) -r           Output "raw" PCM data to file instead of Wave/RIFF file -s           Silent mode, do not display progress indicator -x           Use the "alternative" timestamp calculation mode
+  -i <input>   Select input ASF (WMA/WMV) file to read from -o <output>  Select output Wave file to write to, specify "-" for STDOUT -t <time>    Maximum number of seconds to dump (will stop at maximum) -f           Force overwrite of output file, if file already exists -r           Output "raw" PCM data to file instead of Wave/RIFF file -s           Silent mode, do not display progress indicator -x           Use the "alternative" timestamp calculation mode